California MBE Certification: SCMSDC, WRMSDC & CPUC for Minority-Owned Businesses

-MBE (Minority Business Enterprise) certification in California verifies that your business is at least 51% owned, operated, and controlled by one or more minority individuals.
-This guide covers eligibility, certifying agencies, the application process, and how MBE differs from DBE certification.
+MBE (Minority Business Enterprise) certification verifies that your business is at least 51% owned, operated, and controlled by one or more minority individuals.
+Unlike most certifications, there is no single California MBE agency — minority-owned firms in California certify through the council that matches their target buyers: SCMSDC in Southern California, WRMSDC in Northern California, or the CPUC Supplier Clearinghouse for the state's investor-owned utilities.
+This guide covers each California pathway, eligibility, documents, and how MBE differs from DBE certification.

 - African American (Black)